-Trump indictment unsealed
+Trump accused of showing classified papers to unauthorised persons

-Trump indictment unsealed: Ex-president showed classified documents to unauthorised persons
+Trump indictment: Ex-president kept nuclear and military papers and showed some to unauthorised people

 Former president Donald Trump showed highly-classified information to unauthorised persons on two separate occasions, according to a copy of the indictment against him that has been obtained by The Independent.